Camp Runamuck

 Camp Runamuck is an American sitcom that aired on NBC during the 1965–66 television season.
-The series was created and executive produced by David Swift, and aired for 26 episodes.
+The series was created and executive produced by David Swift and aired for 26 episodes.

 Synopsis

 The series related the wacky goings-on at the titular boys' summer camp, and at Camp Divine, its girls' counterpart across the lake.
-Runamuck was run by Commander Wivenhoe (Arch Johnson), a man who couldn't stand kids, and senior counselor Spiffy (David Ketchum), his assistant of sorts.
+Runamuck was run by Commander Wivenhoe (Arch Johnson), a man who could not stand kids, and senior counselor Spiffy (David Ketchum), his assistant of sorts.

 Helping them out were counselor Pruett (Dave Madden), Doc Joslyn, and camp cook Malden (Mike Wagner).
 Eulalia Divine (Hermione Baddeley) was the owner of the girls' camp, which was run by chief counselor Mahalia May Gruenecker (Alice Nunn).
 Nina Wayne (younger sister of Carol) played Camp Divine's curvaceous counsellor Caprice Yeudleman.
 The competitiveness between the two camps and the incidents and accidents that would normally occur at such summer camps - missing kids, people falling into the lake, food poisoning, and so on - formed the basis of most of the show's plots.

-The series was scheduled opposite CBS's The Wild Wild West and ABC's The Flintstones and struggled in the ratings.
+The series was scheduled opposite CBS's The Wild Wild West (which premiered that same day) and ABC's The Flintstones and struggled in the ratings.
 The series was canceled after 26 episodes, with the last new episode airing on April 15, 1966.
 Reruns aired on NBC until September 2, 1966.